Nick Hennessey

-Nicholas George Hennessey (born July 2, 1986) is a former gridiron football offensive tackle.
+Nicholas George Hennessey (born July 2, 1986) is an American college football coach and former offensive tackle.
+He is the offensive coordinator for Williams College, a position he has held since 2022.
 He was signed by the Buffalo Bills as an undrafted free agent in 2009.
 He played college football at Colgate.

-Family life
+Early life

 Nicholas is the middle child of Jeanne and Mike Hennessey.
 He has an older sister, Jaclyn Hennessey Ford, and a younger sister, Megan Hennessey.

-Early years

-Hennessey attended Danvers High School from 2000–2004 and graduated in 2004.
+He attended Danvers High School from 2000 to 2004 and graduated in 2004.
 During his senior year, he was the captain the football, basketball and lacrosse teams.

 Professional career

 Buffalo Bills

 Hennessey spent the bulk of the 2009 season on the Bills' Practice Squad, before being activated for one game during Week 17.
 He was waived by the Bills after the 2010 preseason.

 BC Lions

 On October 18, 2010, the BC Lions of the Canadian Football League signed Hennessey to their practice roster.
 He was released on November 5.
 The team re-signed him for the 2011 season on December 8.